Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

         - Modify a custom evaluator prompty - change how it scores that criteria
         - Modify data.jsonl - add new test prompts to evaluate for edge cases

-??? success "Step 4: Understand observability and tracing (optional)"
+??? info "Step 4: Understand Observability with Tracer (optional)"

     - Revisit the `contoso_chat/chat_request.py` and `evaluators/coherence.py` files
     - Explain the `PromptyTracer` and `@trace` decoration features
     - Look for the `src/api/.runs` folder and click on a `.tracy` file
     - Explore the traces to understand the telemetry captured for debugging

+??? success "Congratulations 🎉 - You used AI-Assisted Evaluation with custom evaluators!"

 ---